rtgibbons/grunt-swig/README.md

 the variable list with `source/index.blue.json` and provide the variable `context` to the rest of the swig template.

+The siteUrl is used to build a sitemap.
+Right now all the other elements are hard coded, eventually this could be set in the config object.

 *TODO* - Talk about grunt.js setup

 ## Changelog

+* 2012-11-04 - Added ability to build sitemap
 * Initial Commit - compiles templates with context

  [swg]: http://paularmstrong.github.com/swig/